COMLEX USA exams will be administered at Pearson VUE testing centers beginning with Level 3

 |COMLEX-USA LEVEL 3

-- Passing of both COMLEX-USA Level 2-CE and Level 2-PE
+- Passing of both COMLEX-USA Level 2-CE and meet attestation requirements as outlined in the COMLEX-USA Bulletin of Information

 - Graduation from an accredited COM